What are the 10 Steps in Performing CPR?

 How can healthcare providers and responders work together to optimize the timing and sequencing of CPR steps in emergency situations?

-Healthcare providers and responders can work together to optimize the timing and sequencing of CPR steps in emergency situations by following established guidelines and protocols.
+Healthcare providers and responders work together to optimize the timing and sequencing of CPR steps in emergency situations by following established guidelines and protocols.
 Rescuers should identify the type of emergency, determine the patient's condition, and assess their level of consciousness before administering CPR.

 Responders should take turns providing chest compressions and rescue breaths according to established ratios, such as 30 compressions followed by two rescue breaths.
 Additionally, healthcare providers should regularly review their protocols and adjust them as necessary to ensure that they are providing the most effective care.